Homogenization and cross-calibration

 Homogenization and cross-calibration are done at different steps of the processing.

 The first homogenization step consists of acquiring altimeter and ancillary data from the different altimeters that are a priori as homogeneous as possible.
 The DUACS processing is based on the altimeter standards given by L2p products.
-They include the most recent standards recommended for altimeter global products by the different agencies and expert groups such as OSTST, ESA Quality Working groups or ESA SL_cci project.
-Each mission is processed separately as its needs depend on the input data.
+They include the most recent standards recommended for altimeter global products by the different agencies and expert groups such as OSTST, ESA Quality Working groups.
+Each mission is processed separately as its requirements vary depending on the input data.
 When available, a specific standard recommended for regional processing can be applied by DUACS.
 The list of corrections applied is given in the Table below.
-Details of the standards used (i.e. the precise algorithm references) for the different corrections for DT and NRT production are given in the QUID document.
+Details of the standards used (i.e. the precise algorithm references) for the different corrections for DT and NRT production are given in the FAQ section.

 Environnemental corrections Ionosphere yes